What are hiring managers looking for in an HR candidate?

 Finally, make sure you research the organisation.
 Look at how they are talking about themselves, their culture and what working there will be like.
 Ask yourself: is this the kind of company I want to work for and why?

 Keywords don’t just appear within the job description, they are all over their website, social media and any publications.
-Mirror what you’ve done with the job description here, whether it be that they’re people are “fun, young and friendly” or “driven and ambitious” include these descriptors about yourself.
+Mirror what you’ve done with the job description here, whether it be that their people are “fun, young and friendly” or “driven and ambitious” include these descriptors about yourself.

 Hiring managers love to feel like you are solely wanting to work for them, so list your reasons why in your application.
 What interested you in the role and why would you be a great cultural fit for their organisation?
 Make it clear that you understand what the company does and why you would love to work there.